AppkubeCloud/appkube-api-doc/CMDB/AppKube-Reporting/Appkube-Reporting.md

 + spendType [Optional] - If spendType is not provided, default will be actual
     + actual - Provide actual cost
     + forcast - Provide forcasted cost

+Response

+    {
+        "label": "Consolidated Cloud Cost",
+        "granularity": "quarterly"
+        "compareTo": "previousQuarter",
+        "spendType": "actual",
+        "cloud": "all",
+        "cost": {
+            "current":{
+                "label":"quarter",
+                "from":"yyyy-mm-dd",
+                "to": "yyyy-mm-dd"
+                "amount":"400"
+            },
+            "previous":{
+                "label":"quarter",
+                "from":"yyyy-mm-dd",
+                "to": "yyyy-mm-dd"
+                "amount":"380"
+            },
+            "difference":{
+                "amount":"20",
+                "percentVariation":"5.2%"
+            }
+            "message": "with respect to previous quarter, current quarter cost increased by $20" },
+        "currency":{
+            "code": "USD",
+            "symbol" : "$"
+        },
+        "organization": {
+            "id" : 1,
+            "name": "Synectiks"
+        }
+    }

+Pseudo Code

+    1. call aswsx api to get current quarter cost of all landing zones of given organization
+    2. call cmdb api to collect previous quarter cost of all landing zones of given organization
+    3. repeat step 1 to 2 for other clouds
+    4. add current quarter cost of all accounts
+    5. add previous quarter cost of all accounts
+    6. calculate diffrence. sum of current quarter cost - sum of previous quarter cost
+    7. calculate percentage variation.
+        ((sum of current quarter cost - sum of previous quarter cost) / sum of previous quarter cost) * 100
+    8. create response and return

+Proposed Data-Model Changes

+    NIL
 <hr>
 <br><br>